Many families look for colleges that meet full need.

 This gives parents confidence that the school will come through with need-based aid to help them pay for college.
 Unfortunately, not every school that makes this claim really meets 100% of need, at least as far as families are concerned.

-How Hard is it to Get In?
+How Hard Is it to Get Into a “Meets Need” School?

 Not surprisingly, schools that offer excellent aid are in high demand.
 As a result, they can be very selective.
 It’s usually very difficult to get into these schools.